dgerosa/filltex/README.md

 # filltex

-Automatic queries to [ADS](http://adsabs.harvard.edu) and [INSPIRE](http://inspirehep.net) databases to fill LaTex bibliography. `filltex` is meant to be a tool for astronomers, physicists and mac users to improve your LaTex workflow.
-I did this mainly because I hate going to the [ADS](http://adsabs.harvard.edu) or [INSPIRE](http://inspirehep.net) websites and cut&paste citations manually.
+ `filltex` is a simple tool to fill LaTex reference lists with records from the [ADS](http://adsabs.harvard.edu) and [INSPIRE](http://inspirehep.net)  databases.
+[ADS](http://adsabs.harvard.edu) and [INSPIRE](http://inspirehep.net) are the most common databases used among the theoretical physics and astronomy scientific communities, respectively. `filltex` automatically looks for all citation labels present in a tex document and, by means of web-scraping, downloads  all the required citation records from either of the two databases. `filltex` significantly speeds up the LaTex scientific writing workflow, as all required actions (compile the tex file, fill the bibliography, compile the bibliography, compile the tex file again) are automated in a single command.
+We also provide an integration of
+`filltex` for the macos LaTex editor TexShop.

-If you use filltex for your paper, consider dropping a citation to this github repository in the the acks.
+If you use `filltex` for your paper, consider dropping a citation to this github repository in the the acknowledgemens.

 ## Intro

 What happens when you compile a LaTex file?
 How's bibliography handled?

-  1. You first run `pdflatex` and all requested citation keys are dumped into a `.aux` file.
+  1. Run `pdflatex` and all requested citation keys are dumped into a `.aux` file.
   2. You **should** have the required entries in you `.bib` file.
   3. Run `bibtex`, which looks for citations inside the `.bib` file and writes the results into a `.bbl`.
   4. Run `pdflatex` again, which processes the `.bbl` into the compiled paper, and dumps the citation records into `.aux`.
   5. Finally run `pdflatex` again, which puts the correct citation records into the paper.

 The commands you need to run are: `pdflatex`, `bibtex`, `pdflatex`, `pdflatex`.
 These, of course can be put into a script or a makefile and done in one goal.
-Here I also want to automatically solve the second point: looking for citations on [ADS](http://adsabs.harvard.edu) (if you're an astronomer), [INSPIRE](http://inspirehep.net) (if you're a theoretical physicist) or both of them (if you still have to find your true identity like me).
+`filltex` is meant to automatically solve the second point as well: look for citations on [ADS](http://adsabs.harvard.edu), [INSPIRE](http://inspirehep.net) or both.

 So, here is the deal: